Vipassana-Hawaii/seeingsecurity/interviewschedule/README.md

 You will be expected to sign in to the meeting at the specified time.
 Please wait in the waiting room until you are let in.

+We will try to collect the links for all the teachers BUT THEY ARE NOT NECESSARY.
+Just open your Zoom app, click "JOIN" and type in the Meeting ID number.

 ### with Michele
 Zoom Meeting ID: 357 557 0458
 - 10-10:15 *Roberta  P*